omron-sinicx/maru/README.md

 ## Projection-based Localization

-The maru system supports two types of projection-based localization methods: the **Zooids-based** method and **Pixel-level Visible Light Communication (PVLC)** [1] based method.
+The maru system supports two types of projection-based localization methods: the *Zooids-based* method and *Pixel-level Visible Light Communication (PVLC)* [1] based method.
 Both methods employ a high-speed projector (DLP LightCrafter 4500 from Texas Instruments) to embed position-encoded patterns into projected images.
 The two photodiodes on each robot receive the projected coded-pattern light, and the robot’s microcontroller decodes these patterns into position information.
 Subsequently, the robot calculates its orientation from the positions of the two photodiodes and broadcasts its position and orientation information to the host computer.
 The details of each method are described below.

 [Zooids-based Method]
 This method projects a sequence of gray-coded patterns independently.
 A single white image is projected, allowing the projector to be used as an illumination source.
-For details on this localization method and setup instructions, please refer to https://github.com/ShapeLab/SwarmUI/tree/master/Hardware/Projector%20Tracking%20Setup.
+For details on this localization method and setup instructions, please refer to [Zooids documentation](https://github.com/ShapeLab/SwarmUI/tree/master/Hardware/Projector%20Tracking%20Setup).

 [PVLC-based Method]
 This method embeds a sequence of gray-coded patterns into video content for projection.
 By properly configuring the data sent to the projector, visual content can be projected while maintaining localization capabilities.
 For detailed information on this localization method, please refer to the paper [2].